Susan Gast, Author

 Although Easy Food Dehydrating goes into detail regarding putting away fresh fruits and vegetables, along with cooked meats, I also have canned goods stored away.

-Many people have written in asking if they can dehydrate canned goods and my usual response is "Why go to all that trouble?" because canned goods already last for years "as is."
+Many people have written in asking if they can dehydrate canned goods and my usual response is "Yes, but why go to all that trouble?" because canned goods already last for years "as is."

 The stored canned goods I have are canned ham, corned beef, and tuna.
 Also, canned soups.
 I take advantage of the buy-one-get-one-free (BOGO) deals at the local grocery store.